Galaxy Watch Battery Replacement Cost UK 2026

 How mail-in battery replacement works

-You post the watch to our Solihull workshop, tracked and insured.
-We log it, run a free diagnostic to confirm the battery (and rule out a charging-contact fault), fix the price to the published figure for your model, replace the sealed cell, re-seal the watch for water resistance, and return it tracked and insured both ways.
-There are no service day-counts here; standard battery repairs are completed promptly once the part is confirmed.
+Post the watch to our Solihull workshop, tracked and insured.
+We book it in, run a free diagnostic to confirm the cell and rule out a charging-contact fault, hold the price to the published figure for your model, fit the matched cell, re-seal the watch for water resistance, and return it tracked and insured both ways.
+We don't quote service in day-counts; once the part is confirmed a standard battery job is done promptly.
 See how to pack it for posting, and the detail of the 27-month guarantee before you book.

 Is a battery replacement worth it vs a new watch?